renatocorreia-rmcm/gym-database/README.md

 # Gym database

-Implementation of a database to a fictional gym, passing through _conceitual_, _logical_ and _physical_ phases of the database project.
+Implementation of a database to a fictional gym, passing through _conceitual_, _logical_ and _physical_ schemas of the database project.

 ## Tools